UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

 ---
 ```

-Then you can write markdown, and jekyll will convert your markdown to html.
+Then you can simply write markdown, and Jekyll will convert your markdown to HTML.
 Whenever you push the `gh-pages` branch, GitHub will update your live pages.

+I hope you and your users enjoy your cleaner project pages!

 References